AU-Biocommons/genome-annotation/ansible/playbooks/README.md

 ### Automated System Updates on Test VMs

-The test VMs `ubuntu20-test.genome.edu.au` and `ubuntu18-test.genome.edu.au` are included in the `otherubuntuvms` host group defined in the default inventory file _hosts_, so these are updated by default above.
+Ubuntu test VMs are included in the `otherubuntuvms` host group defined in the default inventory file _hosts_, so these are updated by default above.

 Optionally, to do updates _only_ on the test VMs, the `testvms.inventory` inventory file can be specified with the test hosts groups.
 The system updates can be run with ansible as follows:
 ```